Cinema of Central Asia: Cinema of Tajikistan

 Tajik cinema in the Soviet era was marked by propaganda and an emphasis on secularism.
 Since Tajikistan's independence, Tajik cinema has grown into its own.
-Because of the Tajik Civil War from 1992–1997, virtually all of Tajik cinema before the new millennium was made abroad.
+Because of the Tajik Civil War from 1992 to 1997, virtually all of Tajik cinema before the new millennium was made abroad.
 Drawing from cinematic traditions in the East, West, and South (particularly from Iranian cinema), Tajik directors have been able to create influential films about the social and historical conditions of their land.
 Some major films include Bakhtyar Khudojnazarov's [Kosh ba kosh].

 The cinema of Tajikistan is held back by a lack of government funding.

 Cinema of Turkmenistan

 Turkmen cinema has historically been highly regulated by the state government and has been reflective of the political trends.
 Cinema in Turkmenistan was completely abolished by President Saparmurat Niyazov in the year 2000.
 Several important films were created in the 1990s including Little Angel, Make Me Happy by director Sapar Usmanov.
 The ban on cinema has now been lifted.